 M.S.
-IN HUMAN DEVELOPMENT AND FAMILY STUDIES
+IN INDIVIDUAL AND FAMILY STUDIES

-The M.S. program in Human Development and Family Studies focuses on the relationship of the family and its members to other systems across the life span.
-The minimum total credits for the M.S. in Individual and Family Studies is 30.
-It provides Concentrations in Early Childhood Development and Inclusive Education, Applied Family and Community Studies, and Family and Human Development Research.
-Requirements are listed below.
+The M.S. program in Individual and Family Studies focuses on the relationship of the family and it's members to other systems across the life course.
+It provides specializations in research and Evaluation, Applied Family and Community Studies, and in Early Childhood Development and Education.
+Core requirements are listed below.
 Consult with the program on specialty courses.
-IFST 869 is the culminating experience for all M.S. degrees.